vvorobjov/nrp-documentation/src/authentication.rst

 These accounts can be requested on the `account page`_ on our website.

-If you have installed the Neurorobotics Platform **on your computer** as indicated in our `installation guide`_, the default credentials to run simulations and store data locally are:
+If you have installed the NRP **on your computer** using :ref:`Docker containers <docker-installation>` or :ref:`installation from source <source-installation>`, as indicated in our guides, the default credentials to run simulations and store data locally are:

   - **username**: nrpuser